edgelesssys/contrast/docs/docs/architecture/attestation/overview.md

 This guarantees that the CVM launches in a well-defined state and enforces only the explicitly declared configuration.

-### Verifier: Contrast coordinator & CLI
+### Verifier: Contrast Coordinator & CLI

-The coordinator runs inside a CVM and verifies attestation reports from other pods.
+The Coordinator runs inside a CVM and verifies attestation reports from other pods.
 It:

 - Checks launch measurements and policy hashes against a trusted **manifest**
 - Issues service mesh certificates to verified pods